 Bandai Namco Holdings (OTCMKTS: NCBDY)

-While they do not produce model kits like the LEGO brand does, they do share a similar approach in terms of their partnerships.
+While it does not produce model kits like the LEGO brand does, the company does share a similar approach in terms of its partnerships.

 Bandai Namco owns the rights to the Mobile Suit Gundam franchise, a wildly popular animated series centered around advanced robotics.

 As part of this franchise, Bandai Namco produces plastic model kits that are accurate to the characters found in the Gundam series.

 In addition to the Gundam franchise, Bandai Namco has paired with Star Wars to create movie-accurate model kits.

 With the resurgence of Star Wars media, kits based on new and old IPs are highly sought after and are rather expensive, as most Star Wars memorabilia can be.

 One of the longest-running toy-making companies in the U.S., Mattel is one of LEGO’s top competitors.

 In fact, the Mattel brand is the second-largest toymaker in the world — only second to LEGO.